supershaneski/openai-api-function-call-sample/README.md

 To handle the output for these functions/tools, I made a mock API call handler.
 See [mockapi.js](/lib/mockapi.js).
 To simulate actual data, I also ***"chache"*** the result to make it appear real so that you can go back and forth and have the same result using the same parameters.

-Now, when you are writing your own functions, you need to make sure that the names, parameters and descriptions actually makes sense.
-If you show it to someone and they can understand it, that is the best.
-Otherwise, even the AI will not understand what you write there and it will fail to call your function or not supply values to your parameters and may even insert their own.
+Now, when you are writing your own functions, you need to make sure that the names, parameters and descriptions actually makes sense and easily understandable.

+Do not use uncommon abreviations or acronyms in names and parameters, specially the function name.
+The function name should convey exactly what you are tring to achieve.
+The description should also be clear and avoid writing too long description.

+The parameters should also make sense in the context of the function.
+Otherwise, the AI will not know how to supply its value.
+Worst, the AI will probably make up its own parameter.

+A good rule of thumb is if a normal person can understand your function just by reading the JSON schema.

 ## Function Output